benbrastmckie/.config/README.md

 Replace `/usr/bin/fish` with the location of Fish displayed above (you can search for 'fish' in `alacritty.yml` with `/` followed by 'fish').
 You may also search for 'Window position', setting the `x` and `y` values along with the window dimensions which are set just above, or comment out the position block by adding `#` in front of those three lines in order to assume system defaults upon opening Alacritty.
-Save and exit, opening Alacritty with `Command + Space`, running the following to reset Tmux:
+Save and exit, opening Alacritty with `Command + Space` and typing 'Alacritty', and run the following to reset Tmux:

 ```
 tmux kill-server
 ```

-When you reopen `Alacritty` Fish should be the default shell inside a Tmux window.
+When you reopen Alacritty Fish should be the default shell inside a Tmux window.
 You are now read use NeoVim in Alacritty, complete with Tmux and the Fish shell.
+That is, to open NeoVim, open Alacritty and type `nvim`.
-See the [Cheat Sheet](https://github.com/benbrastmckie/.config/blob/master/CheatSheet.md) for the Tmux commands.
+See the [Cheat Sheet](https://github.com/benbrastmckie/.config/blob/master/CheatSheet.md) for the Tmux window commands.

 # Arch Linux Installation